NqobileMhlanga/NqobileMhlanga/README.md

 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Game Development
 - 💞️ I’m looking to collaborate on nothing but you can hit me up if you would like us to collaborate on something
-- 📫 How to reach me : send me a private message on twitter @_Nqobile_
+- 📫 How to reach me : send me a private message on twitter @(underscore)Nqobile(underscore)

 <!---
 NqobileMhlanga/NqobileMhlanga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.